Frequently asked questions

 - Antonella Valmorbida – ALDA Europe / European Partnership for Democracy

 European Capital in Democracy has been designed to provide a level playing field for all Cities over 100,000 inhabitants, asking for a minimum of resources while offering a maximum of benefits.
 There is no membership fee, only the commitment of a certain level of involvement (time) and resources for the presentation of the City’s own democracy projects.
-As for the application process, we estimate 1-2 days for the Declaration of Intent until the end of June 2022 and 1-3 weeks between July and September 2022 for the Call submission.
-All member Cities are invited to join activities of and contribute to the ECoD City Network with their expertise, which will convene up to twice a year for 1-2 days, with (peer) exchange, collaboration, and capacity building options in between.
-The designated European Capital of Democracy will be asked to participate in monthly Steering Board meetings between February and August 2023 to prepare the Programme Year.
-The two to four shortlisted Cities might be invited to give feedback/inputs.
+As for the application process, we estimate 1-2 days for the Declaration of Intent until the end of April 2023 and 4-5 days in May and June 2023 for the Call submission.
+All member Cities are invited to join activities of and contribute to the ECoD City Network with their expertise, which will convene physically three times a year for 1-2 days and have online meetings in between for exchange, collaboration, and capacity building.
+The designated European Capital of Democracy will be asked to participate in monthly Steering Board meetings between January and September 2024 to prepare the Programme Year.
+The two to four finalists might be invited to contribute.
 During the ECoD Programme Year in the title-holding City, representatives of all member Cities can present themselves and their democracy projects in various events and formats.
 The level of involvement is up to each City.

-The confidentiality clause means that the European Capital of Democracy NPO doesn’t announce the names of the cities after the Declaration of Intent has been submitted.
-We only announce the names of cities after the full application has been submitted.
+The confidentiality clause means that the European Capital of Democracy NPO doesn’t announce the names of the cities after the Declaration of Intent has been submitted, but will only do so once the application has been submitted in full.
 Cities are free to publicly announce their participation in the ECoD initiative.